yashagarwal0307/Assignment-Automatic-speech-recognition-and-NER-classification-/README.md

 # Assignment
 # Tasks- 1) convert audio to speech.
-         #2) Do Named Entity Recognition on the converted speech
+2) Do Named Entity Recognition on the converted speech.

 This project demonstrates an **end-to-end pipeline** that combines **Automatic Speech Recognition (ASR)** with **Named Entity Recognition (NER)** to extract structured medical information from spoken audio.